Pekalongan: Geography

-The built-up area of Pekalongan extends beyond the city limits to include significant suburban populations in both Pekalongan Regency to the west and south (notably Buaran, Tirto, Wiradesa and Wonokerto Districts which together cover 55.54 km^{2} and had a population of 239,929 in mid 2024) and Batang Regency to the east (particularly Batang District and Warungasem District).
-At the 1990 Census it had a population of 417,744.
+The built-up area of Pekalongan extends beyond the city limits to include significant suburban populations in both Pekalongan Regency to the west and south (notably Buaran, Siwalan, Tirto, Wiradesa and Wonokerto Districts which together cover 91.20 km^{2} and had a population of 282,652 in mid 2025) and Batang Regency to the east (particularly Batang District and Warungasem District).
+At the 1990 Census the urban area (kawasan perkotaan) had a population of 417,744.

 Climate

 Pekalongan has a tropical rainforest climate (Af) with moderate rainfall from June to October and heavy to very heavy rainfall from November to May.